 My belief in my own self-doubt is the only thing holding me back.
 I cling to it like a life preserver.
-Yet just now I’m shaking my head like I’m coming out of a dream, realizing the life preserver is actually an anchor and it’s dragging me down while I struggle to stay afloat.
+Yet just now I’m shaking my head, coming out of a dream, realizing the life preserver is actually an anchor and it’s dragging me down while I struggle to stay afloat.

 The journey of life is very much like putting together an oversize jigsaw puzzle without ever seeing the front of the box.
 For a long time, you’re grasping at pieces, trying anything to see what fits.
 You have no idea what your goal is or where you’re going, just a blind faith that eventually some of the pieces will fit together and start to make sense.
 Over the years, they kind of begin to; but you still have no idea what the final picture will look like.
 Then one day you somehow manage to put a whole bunch of pieces together at once and a great number of things come sharply into focus.
 It’s been so slow in coming that all at once it seems like you can see the whole picture.
 It takes a while before the glow fades and you realize that it may be a big piece, but it’s not the whole puzzle.
 There are still more pieces that are missing.
 So you keep sorting, testing, searching.
 And then one golden afternoon you look down at the sheet of paper that came with the puzzle and realize that it says “Infinite piece jigsaw puzzle”.